-Avoiding Christmas Party Legal Hangovers can be a nightmare and with the office Christmas Party season in full swing, how do employers survive the festive season without mishap and possible legal action?
+Avoiding Christmas Party Legal Hangovers can be a nightmare and with the office Christmas Party season in full swing.
+So, how do employers survive the festive season without mishap and possible legal action?

-We have released a helpful list so that your employees can have fun while reminding you, the employer, of your legal obligations.
+We have released a helpful list so that employees can have fun while reminding employers of their legal obligations.

-It’s all about planning ahead so that everyone can let their hair down but with your employees knowing, in advance, what behaviours will not be tolerated.
-Don’t forget, as an employer, you can be vicariously liable for the discriminatory acts and /or comments of your employees, even when attending social events which is why the annual email to “all staff” should be sent reminding everyone to have fun and enjoy the evening but importantly to remember they are still representatives of the company.
+It’s all about planning ahead so that everyone can let their hair down.
+But with your employees knowing, in advance, what behaviours will not be tolerated.
+Don’t forget, as an employer, you can be vicariously liable for the discriminatory acts and /or comments of your employees, even when attending social events.
+Send an email to “all staff” reminding them to have fun and enjoy the evening but importantly to remember they are still representatives of the company.

 There are of course many things to consider with alcohol issues obviously high up the list as is discrimination.

-We recommend all employers have guidelines in place and policies on, for example, harassment or inappropriate behaviour, and staff are made aware of them.
+We recommend all employers have guidelines in place and policies e.g. harassment or inappropriate behaviour.
+Managers and staff should be aware of them and trained.

-The Christmas party is not compulsory but if you are going to have one, then here is a list measures to mitigate against legal problems arising from corporate festivities
+The Christmas party is not compulsory one.
+If you are going to have one, here is a list measures to mitigate against legal problems arising from corporate festivities:

 - Limit the amount of alcohol available to ensure a duty of care towards staff